dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment04.md

 Through previous research and assignments, user issues were pointed out on the [UN Environment Programme](https://www.unep.org/) website.
 The following features are important for the design solution:
 1. A functional and existant search bar.
 2. Consolidated top menu bar that is well organized and easy to navigate.
-3. Clear identification of the tab to find information on the sustainable development goals.
+3. Clear identification of the tab to find information on the sustainable development goals (identifiable using words).
-4. Clear identification & list of the goals, with the user being able to quickly click on one to gain more information/detail.
+4. Clear identification and list of the goals, with the user being able to quickly click on one of the colorful boxes to gain more information/detail on a specific goal.
 5. Improved newsletter sign up that does not generate errors or take information that is not satisfactory.
+Additionally, providing information about what the newsletter will provide the user with and how often they will recieve it.
 6. A page that provides the user with simple and meaningful reccomendations on changes they can make in their day to day life to have a positive impact towards achieving the sustainable goals.

 Additionally, fonts and headers needs to be made conistent (font, font size, placement) across various informational pages.
 The website should demonstrate consistency and